halida/scheduler/README.md

 # Scheduler

+**WARNING** this project is at alpha phase, if you want to use it, please let me know.

 A tool for monitor and trigger routine tasks.

 Usally we create routine task by using `crontab`, but there are more things we could do: